 Long long time after Leonardo was born, came a tiny little man with a mix of ingenuity and dexterity.
 This little man might not have understood his genetic predisposition.

 His God-given fairly mistakable innocent-looking eyes and genuine smiles were ready to awaken the hearts and souls.
 The looks that make a weary person crack a smile; change our moments of frowning to pleasurable sigh.
 It’s the look that mesmerizes the casually disoriented; to get in sync to his own and secretly stealing the show.
 It’s the eyes that say yours obediently and also aid in bending the rules and stretching as far till the meaning of the rule is finally forgotten and making him acceptable and unobjectionable.
-There were proud and joyous moments brought to his mother to have such resembling eye features.
-He carefully lets out his every possible prank one by one each day to his mother who was intolerably sleep deprived with bleary eyes and whose body just limping with want of massages; who can manage to give the right food at the dedicated hour but rarely end up roasting a favourite dish.
+There were proud and joyous moments brought to his mother to have such resembling eyes.
+He carefully lets out his every possible prank one by one every day to his mother who has been intolerably sleep deprived with bleary eyes and whose body just limping with want of massages; who can manage to give the right food at the dedicated hour but rarely end up roasting a favourite dish.

 I remember his toothless grins with his legs swaying in the mid-air making a clown out of himself when the guests arrive.
 With over-excitement his mischievous eyes trick the audience and make others a much bigger clown for himself.
 As the hilarity strikes, he starts with a hint of a giggle and goes on and on chortling and ends in hiccups.
-His hair curled adding to his cuteness and saliva dribbling on his sides ; anyone couldn’t simply resist the warmth of the tender-hearted and peace loving child.
+His hair curled adding to his cuteness and saliva dribbling on his sides ; anyone couldn’t simply resist the warmth of the tender-heart and peace loving child.

 That’s my son Joen Prince.